Deceptrax123/JPEB-GSSL/readme.md

 # JPEB-GSSL
 Official code of our paper "Leveraging Joint Predictive Embedding and Bayesian Inference in Graph Self Supervised Learning".
-The pre-print will be linked once it is out on Arxiv.
+The preprint can be found <a href="https://github.com/Deceptrax123/JPEB-GSSL">here</a>.
 ![Diagram](framework_diagram.png)
 ## Running the scripts
 - Create a Python(preferrably >3.10) virtual environment and activate it.
 Run the following command